Portugal Golden Visa

 Important Note: As of April 2020, the initial residence permits became valid for two years (used to be one year), and the subsequent permits became valid for two years each.
 This was due to a legislative change in the Portuguese immigration law.

-Then the renewal cards will also be valid for two years each, and the applicants will need to spend at least fourteen days physically in Portugal within the two years.
+Then the renewal cards will also be valid for two years each, and the applicants will need to spend at least 14 days physically in Portugal within the two years.

-Make and Maintain a Qualified Investment for Five Years
+Make and Maintain a Qualified Investment for the duration of the Golden Visa period

 Proper Documentation